pasmod/paradox/README.md

 ```

 ## ToDos:
-- Imlement topical similarity based of the LDA models.
+- Implement topical similarity based of the LDA models.